novuhq/react-quickstart/README.md

 npm install
 ```

 Create a `.env` file and the variable - `NOVU_API_KEY` to it.
 It has been logged in `novu.js` at line 6.
 Use it to confirm your key value.
+You can get your API key from the [Novu dashboard](https://web.novu.co/settings).

 Fire up the backend server using: